hannahmliu02/hannahmliu02/README.md

 - Hello!
-My name is Hannah, and I'm a rising sophomore at the University of Pennsylvania majoring in Cognitive Science (Computation concentration) and minoring in Consumer Psychology and Chinese
+My name is Hannah, and I'm a Master's student at Imperial College London for the Artificial Intelligence Applications and Innovation program.
+I'm a recent graduate from the University of Pennsylvania, where I majored in Cognitive Science (Computation concentration) and minored in Chinese.
-- I’m interested in artificial intelligence and machine learning, and my career / academic goal is to help make applications of these technologies more accessible + de-stigmatize the fear surrounding the field
+- I’m interested in global AI governance, AI ethics, technological accessibility, experimentation with LLMs, responsible AI, explainability, fine-tuning methodologies, and implementing legal accountability in machines.
 - Email me at hannah.liu25@imperial.ac.uk to contact me

 <!---